- 2 oz pisco brandy

 Shake all ingredients, except the bitters, to emulsify the egg white then add ice and shake again.
 Strain into a chilled cocktail glass.
 Sprinkle a few drops of Angostura bitters on the top as a garnish.

-The national drink of both Peru and Chile, the first printed reference to the Pisco Sour recipe is found in a Peruvian cooking pamphlet printed in 1903.
+The national drink of both Peru and Chile, the first printed reference to the Pisco Sour recipe is found in a Peruvian cookbook printed in 1924.
 There are also stories of bartenders running out of whiskey for the Whiskey Sour and substituting pisco, the local brandy.
 Pisco is a clear, unaged brandy made from muscat grapes originally brought over by the Spanish.

 Messing with egg white can be a bit of a pain.
 We got the bartender in a hotel we stayed at in Santiago, Chile, to admit they used dried egg white powder but we prefer to use the real thing.
 The lime juice is the star of the show so we prefer to use Key limes.